fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Field types
 -----------

-The most common examples of field types are:
+The most common field types are:

-- ``Column``: defines the properties of a given column
+- **Column**: defines the properties of a given column

-- ``relationship``: defines the relationship between two tables
+- **relationship**: defines the relationship between two tables

 Examples: